Nazmul7989/laravel-facebook-post/README.md

 - Then debug this `long-lived-user-access-token` and you will get `app-scoped-user-id` from this debug information.
 - Finally send get request to this url `https://graph.facebook.com/v19.0/{app-scoped-user-id}/accounts?access_token={long-lived-user-access-token}`.
 Now You will get never expiry page access token from this request and use this access token as `FACEBOOK_ACCESS_TOKEN`

+If you face any issue or bug, please create an issue by using this link [https://github.com/Nazmul7989/laravel-facebook-post/issues](https://github.com/Nazmul7989/laravel-facebook-post/issues).

 ## License